This is the best turkey brine recipe hands down! We use this brine to prepare the most delicious, juicy holiday turkey every time.

 - We place the raw turkey in an Oven Bag and then into a roasting pan or large stock pot.

-- A turkey roasting bag does the same thing.
+- A turkey roasting bag does the trick as well.

 - Basically anything that you can place your turkey into and cover it completely with brine will work.